-There are three huts, with campsites close by, on the The Tongariro Northern Circuit: Mangatepopo, Oturere and Waihohonu.
+There are three huts, with campsites close by, on the circuit: Mangatepopo, Oturere and Waihohonu.

-Ketetahi hut and campsite are no longer available for accommodation following damage in the August 2012 volcanic eruption.
+Ketetahi hut and campsite aren't available for accommodation due to damage in the August 2012 volcanic eruption.

 Huts and campsites must be booked in advance in the Great Walks season.
 Outside the Great Walks season, it is first come, first served.